csc-training/advancedOpenMP/docs/t-01-introduction-task-based-para.md

 # Introduction to task based parallelism {.section}

-# `omp for/omp do` Worksharing
+# Worksharing Review

-- Parallel regions are created by forking  TEAM OF THREADS.
+- Parallel regions are created by forking  a team of threads.
-- Worksharing constructs are placed inside parallel regions.
+- `omp for/omp do`  constructs are placed inside parallel regions.
-    - LOOP ITERATION ARE PARTITIONED
-    - DATA ENVIRONMENT
-    - IMPLIED BARRIERS
-    - work is assigned (implicitely) to the threads.
+    - The loop iterations are partitiioned
+    - Each thread has its own data enviroment.
+    - Program executions pauses until all threads reached the end of the parallel region .

 # Pros